RobDWaller/robdwaller.github.io/_posts/2019-05-02-what-learn-developer-ten-years.md

 This is simple, avoid stress, like it were the plague, but like a worse plague, where people's heads explode.
 Stress adds nothing to your life, it's not a motivator, it doesn't make you more focused, it's just a life negative.
 And the consequences of stress can be significant, it can ruin your life.

 The solution to stress is relatively straightforward, stop doing the thing that causes you stress.
-This is easier said than done and requires you to have a good understanding of yourself.
-Who you are as a person, what your strengths and weaknesses are, and what you like and what you don't like.
+This is easier said than done and requires you to have a good understanding of yourself; who you are as a person; what your strengths and weaknesses are; and what you like and what you don't like.

 I've realised I'm a bad employee but a good contactor / consultant.
 My main skill is analysis, which I believe comes from my degree in History.
 This means I am very good at spotting problems and defining solutions.
 I'm a bit like a problem seeking missile, I almost can't help myself, I just have to look under the rock in the dark corner.